6 min reading Tue Dec 13 2022

 In NIS2, Third-Party Security Risk management is the focal point

 The EU Network and Information Security (NIS) directive is the first EU-wide information security legislation.
 First released in 2016 as the NIS directive, it aims at enhancing cybersecurity in businesses across the European Union.

 NIS2 is the new and improved version, building on the original NIS directive.
-It was adopted by the European Council on November 28th 2022 and rollout is set to take place in EU countries between 2024 and 2025.
+It was adopted by the European Council on November 28th 2022 and by October 24th, EU member states must have translated the directive into national legislation.